 This procedure shall be applied by the P-CSCF at initial UE IMS registration.

+The corresponding architecture in case of a 5GS based Access Network is defined in clause Y. In this case the P-CSCF interfaces with a PCF instead of interfacing with a PCRF.

 Figure W.3-1: Subscription by P-CSCF to changes in PLMN ID during initial IMS Registration